6 Veggies That Make You Bloat

 Onions might just be the worst possible thing you could eat before a date.
 Not only will eating them make your breath stink, but because they contain fructans, they can make you expand like a pufferfish, too.
 “Fructans are a class of oligosaccharides, or complex sugars, that the small intestine can’t break down,” explains Lisa Moskovitz, R.D., CDN, founder of The NY Nutrition Group.
 “For this reason, fructans can contribute to bloating, gas, and pain.”

 A large French artichoke contains just 76 calories and packs a whopping 9 grams of fiber, a nutrient that’s been linked to lower body fat.
 But the veggie does have a downside for those who are prone to tummy trouble.
 Like onions, artichokes — one of the oldest cultivated vegetables — contain gas-causing oligosaccharides.
-If the veggie is one of your go-tos, hit your daily fiber mark and continue trimming down with the help of the Best High Fiber Foods for Weight Loss.
+If the veggie is one of your go-tos, hit your daily fiber mark and continue trimming down with the help of the best high fiber foods.

 Culprit: Difficult-to-digest carbs

 Though no backyard barbecue or pot of chili would be complete without the addition of corn, the yellow vegetable may be the source of your ballooning midsection.
 “Not all types of carbs are easy to digest,” says Moskovitz.
 “And corn contains a type of carbohydrate that is difficult for the body to break down.
 This can lead to GI bacteria fermentation and trapped air and gas, which causes bloating,” she explains.